 - Control your weight and increase your physical activity

-Generally speaking DASH diet is a kind of vegetarian diet low in sodium, fat and rich in potassium, calcium and magnesium.
+Generally speaking, DASH diet is a kind of vegetarian diet low in sodium, fat and rich in potassium, calcium, and magnesium.

 Drugs for Hypertension

 Diuretics increase production of urine and decrease fluid volume.
 Oral diuretics are the most widely used anti-hypertensive agents.
 They are effective alone in 50% of mild hypertensives.
 Thiazides are very effective.
 They are well tolerated and need to be given only once a day.
 They enhance the potency of other anti-hypertensives.
 They act by reducing extra-cellular fluid volume and cardiac output.
 They help to counteract the hypertensive effect of high salt intake.
-However they can aggravate diabetes by suppressing release of insulin due to hypokalemia.
-Moreover, hyperlipidemia, hyperuricemia, hypokalemia, hyponatremia, hypomagnesemia may occur.
+However, they can aggravate diabetes by suppressing the release of insulin due to hypokalemia.
+Moreover, hyperlipidemia, hyperuricemia, hypokalemia, hyponatremia, and hypomagnesemia may occur.

 Calcium Channel Blockers

 Renin released from the kidney acts on circulating angiotensinogen to produce angiotensin I which is converted to angiotensin II by converting enzyme.
-Angiotensin II is a potent vasoconstrictor as well as it stimulated aldosterone which retains sodium and causes hypertension.
+Angiotensin II is a potent vasoconstrictor as well as it stimulates aldosterone which retains sodium and causes hypertension.
 ACE inhibitors act by inhibiting the converting enzyme preventing the formation of angiotensin II and lowering of BP.
-They also act by reducing the degradation of bradykinin a potent vasodilator, which lowers the BP.
+They also act by reducing the degradation of bradykinin, a potent vasodilator, which lowers the BP.

 Adrenergic stimulation of alpha-1 receptors in the vascular smooth muscles causes vasoconstriction and hypertension.
 Alpha blockers attenuate vasoconstriction, and thereby decrease vascular resistance and blood pressure.
-Prazosin was the first alpha blocker with short duration of action.
+Prazosin was the first alpha-blocker with short duration of action.
 Terazosin and doxazosin are longer acting, once a day alpha blockers.
 The efficacy can be enhanced by concomitant use of diuretics.